deathworlders/online/content/books/deathworlders/chapter-51-anticlimax.md

 Preed gasped softly the second it was over.
 It took Leemu a second to realize why: the old man had just laid eyes on a member of his own species for the first time in *decades.* There were two of them, in fact: a male and a female, wearing identical dark blue uniforms over white shirts as they stood to either side of a standard biofilter field arch.
 Both were wearing the slim, closed-lip smiles of Humans who spent a lot of time interacting with aliens.

 The female spoke up, calling over the chatter of travellers in a clear voice: “Welcome to Cimbrean, ladies and gentlemen!
-Please have your travel documents ready and form an orderly line for decontamination and security…” she lowered her voice then approached Preed.
+Please have your travel documents ready and form an orderly line for decontamination and security…” She lowered her voice then approached Preed.
 “Sir?
 Do you speak English or have a translator?”

 It took Preed a while to answer for whatever reason. “…Oh!
 I… I have a translator.
 I do not have travel documents...
 I was abducted.”